-Baseball season is upon us—it’s an exciting time in my household, but it also comes with discouragement since this doesn’t seem to be “the year” for my team.
+Baseball season is an exciting time in my household, but it also comes with discouragement since it never seems to be “the year” for my team.
 The coach’s explanation for the team’s lackluster play?
 The players are young, the team is still coming together—and in the end, we get the answer no sports fan ever wants to hear: It’s a process.

 Unfortunately, I often hear the same answer from sales organizations looking to improve the conversion of leads and opportunities to billable revenue.
 A client recently noted that their deals either close right away, or take forever to close—if at all.